-1. We will announce there is an active shooter on campus over the PA system.
-If known, the location of the shooter will be given.

-2. If it is safe to run, then run off campus.
-After reaching a safe location, call the police (911) and tell them your location.

-- 3. If it is not safe to run, then stay in your classroom, office, or building, and lockdown.

-- a.
-Lock classroom door.

-- b.
-Close blinds.

-- c.
-Turn off lights.

-- d.
-DO NOT dismiss students.

-- e.
-Use furniture to barricade doors.

-- f.
-Have students get down below window level.

-- g.
-Students should be kept quiet to avoid attracting attention.

-- h.
+- 1. We will announce there is an active shooter on campus over the PA system.
+If known, the location of the shooter will be given. - 2.
+Staff will implement the OODA loop practiced in Staff Trainings -- Observe, Orientate, Decide and Act.
+Each Staff member will determine if it is safe to run, or hide/barricade.
+If it is deemed safer to run, then run off campus.
+After reaching a safe location, call the police (911) and tell them your location. - 3.
+If a Staff member determines that it is not safe to run, then they will stay in your classroom, office, or building, and lockdown. - a.
+Lock classroom door. - b.
+Close blinds. - c.
+Turn off lights. - d.
+DO NOT dismiss students. - e.
+Use furniture to barricade doors. - f.
+Have students get down below window level. - g.
+Students should be kept quiet to avoid attracting attention. - h.
 DO NOT ALLOW cell phone use.
-Tell students to turn off phones to

-prevent noise and save battery.
-Emphasize cooperation in the Emergency.

-4. If you are on the athletic fields and it is not safe to run, students should lay down, then flee off campus when safe.

-5. Teachers/Students who are not in a class should run if it is safe.
-If it isn't safe, then they should shelter in the nearest indoor area - or lay down.

-6. Call office or 9-911 ONLY IF you have first-hand information about the incident.

-7. Keep your phone clear in case we need to call you.

-8. Tell students that in an event of an evacuation, they will be leaving their backpacks and that they must stay together as a group when evacuating.
-Police may have people evacuate with hands up and NO bulges on the body (this is for your protection).

-9. DO NOT respond to a fire alarm.
+Tell students to turn off phones to prevent noise and save battery.
+Emphasize cooperation in the Emergency. - 4.
+If you are on the athletic fields and it is not safe to run, students should lay down, then flee off campus when safe. - 5.
+Teachers/Students who are not in a class should run if it is safe.
+If it isn't safe, then they should shelter in the nearest indoor area or lay down. - 6.
+Call office or 9-911 ONLY IF you have first-hand information about the incident. - 7.
+Keep your phone clear in case we need to call you. - 8.
+Tell students that in an event of an evacuation, they will be leaving their backpacks and that they must stay together as a group when evacuating.
+Police may have people evacuate with hands up and NO bulges on the body (this is for your protection). - 9.
+DO NOT respond to a fire alarm.